PureStorage-OpenConnect/Arc-PX-VMware-Faststart/kubernetes/modules/px_store/README.md

 | px_spec                     | string    | URL for Portworx spec YAML manifest file                            |        Y        | **No default value**            |
 | use_stork                   | boolean   | Determines whether the storage aware schedule should be used       |        Y        | true                            |

-**Note:** Stork is not relevant when shared SAN type storage is in use.
+**Note:** that pod / persistent volume co-location capabilities of Stork are primarily intended to be of use when:

+- hyper-converged infrastructure is used
+- the Kubernetes cluster hosting the storage cluster has worker nodes in different data centers or public cloud availability zones

 # Known Issues / Limitations